-2. Personal Information We Collect and How We Use It.
+Personal Information We Collect and How We Use It

-We may ask you for personal information in order to provide the Services, and we may collect certain personal information from your computer each time you use the Services.
+We may ask you for information in order to provide the Services, and we may collect certain personal information from your computer each time you use the Services for the sole purpose of proctoring online assessments.
 “Personal information” means information that may identify you as an individual or allow online contact with you.
-“Personal information” includes, for example, your name, address, email address, telephone or mobile number, credit card and other payment information, and any Performance Information that is personally identifiable to you.
-Performance Information may not be personally identifiable to you to the extent your test administrator only identifies you to us using an identification code that is not linked to a specific individual.
+“Personal information” includes, for example, your name, email address, and any Proctoring Results that is personally identifiable to you.
+Proctoring Results may not be personally identifiable to you to the extent your test administrator only identifies you to us using an identification code or institution email address.

 We do not sell your personal information to third parties to enable them to market to you.
 To understand what personal information we may share with third parties, see “Information We Share with Third Parties” below.

-When you access or use our test proctoring software, we collect information, including, but not limited to, information about the test or exam you take using our test proctoring software, the test questions you complete, your performance on the test, your progress toward full completion of the test, and metrics that suggest whether cheating may have occurred during the test session (“Performance Information”).
-This Performance Information may be collected through a variety of means including, for example, through the camera, microphone, mouse or keyboard on the computer you use to take the test and through our proprietary software.
+When you access or use our test proctoring software, information may be collected for the purpose of proctoring an online examination, including, but not limited to, information about the test or exam you take using our test proctoring software, the test questions you complete, your performance on the test, your progress toward full completion of the test, and information may be collected through a variety of means including, for example, through the camera, microphone, mouse or keyboard on the computer you use to take the test and through our proprietary software.

 ProctorFree works with educational institutions, employers and other test administrators to provide test proctoring.
 These parties may arrange for your participation in test proctoring and purchase our Services on your behalf.
-By using our test proctoring software, you consent to our disclosing your Performance Information to your particular test administrator, which may include your school, district, state, employer, or another third party, as applicable.
-We may also use the Performance Information for our internal business purposes to improve our Services and develop new products.
-To the extent an educational institution (e.g., your college or university) collects and maintains Performance Information, that information may be considered an educational record under the Family Educational Rights and Privacy Act (“FERPA”).
+By using our test proctoring software, you consent to our disclosing your proctoring results to your particular test administrator, which may include your school, district, state, employer, or another third party, as applicable.
+We may also use the proctoring information for our internal business purposes to improve our Services and develop new products.
+To the extent an educational institution (e.g., your college or university) collects and maintains proctoring information, that information may be considered an educational record under the Family Educational Rights and Privacy Act (“FERPA”).
 If so, you may have certain rights of access and confidentiality as to those educational records, if any, as a student of that institution.
-By accessing and using our Services, you consent to allow free exchange of Performance Information between ProctorFree and your educational institution.
-In addition, your educational institution may require us to share your Performance Information with others legally entitled to access your academic records, such as your state department of education.
+By accessing and using our Services, you consent to allow free exchange of proctoring information between ProctorFree and your educational institution.
+In addition, your educational institution may require us to share your proctoring information with others legally entitled to access your academic records, such as your state department of education.

 Whenever you visit or interact with www.proctorfree.com or a social media page we offer, we, or our service providers, may use assorted technologies that automatically or passively collect information about how a website is accessed and used.
 We refer to this information as traffic data.
 Traffic data may include, but is not limited to, browser type, device type used to access the website (i.e., computer or mobile device), unique number assigned to identify such device, operating system, application version, click path taken through the website, website visited before or after our site, use of features or applications on the website, and other publicly available information.
 This information helps us improve our Services and websites.
 Traffic data is generally non-identifying, but if we associate it with you as an identifiable person, we will treat it as personal information.